Fall Semester Program in Marine Biology

 - C+ or higher in prerequisite science courses in introductory ecology and marine biology

 - All students planning to SCUBA must download the Student Diver Information Packet and complete all necessary forms and waivers prior to arrival in Bermuda.
 Please note that dive medical forms can take time to complete.
-For diving questions and further information contact the BIOS Dive Safety Officer, Kyla Smith
+For diving questions and further information contact the Dive Safety Officer, Kyla Smith

 - Please read about Fall Semester Fees